wojciech-nurturecloud/postgres-mcp/README.md

 }
 ```

-The Postgres Pro Docker image will automatically remap the hostname `localhost` to work from inside of the container.
+The Postgres MCP Pro Docker image will automatically remap the hostname `localhost` to work from inside of the container.

 - MacOS/Windows: Uses `host.docker.internal` automatically
 - Linux: Uses `172.17.0.1` or the appropriate host address automatically